-a.
-Advised by Dr. Toby Bradshaw, I am using a common wildflower Mimulus (monkeyflower) as a model system to understand the genetic basis for pollinator-driven adaptation.
-By using both forward genetics (QTL mapping, mutagenesis screen) and reverse genetics approach(comparative genomics, candidate gene method and stable transformation for functional verification), I am trying to map the genetic variations responsible for the floral difference (e.g. color and scent) between a group of closely related Mimulus species (shown below).
+I use a common wildflower Mimulus (monkeyflower) as a model system to understand the genetic basis for pollinator-driven adaptation.
+By using both forward genetics (QTL mapping, mutagenesis screen) and reverse genetics approach(comparative genomics, candidate gene method and stable transformation for functional verification), I try to map the genetic variations responsible for the floral difference (e.g. color and scent) among a group of closely related Mimulus species (shown below).

 The phylogeny of Erythranthe section in Mimulus, adapted from Beardsley et al., 2003

-(A 3D-printed flower with gradually changing corolla curvature visited by a hawkmoth.
-The video was taken with a high speed video camera and played 2.5 times slower than real time.
-The right side panel shows the nectar level and the accelerometer signal (the small part on top of the flower, which functions as a proxy of real flowers’ reproductive parts).
-Please note that while the moth can quickly locate the nectary, it barely touches the reproductive parts of the flower, which suggest less pollen transfer, thus lower plant fitness)
+Video 2.
+High speed video of a hawkmoth’s visit.
+The video was played at a speed 2.5 times slower than real time.
+The right side panel shows the nectar level and the accelerometer signal (the small part on top of the flower, which functions as a proxy for real flowers’ reproductive parts).